e-Learning & Training Translations

 Expanding your business to foreign markets and need to train your employees and clients?
 Commit Global can help you adapt your training and e-Learning material, making sure it is culturally appropriate for the target audience.

 Simple text, online courses, PowerPoint presentations or voice-over: whatever your training needs may be, our team of experienced linguists can help enhance the training effectiveness of your program and get the maximum out of your training investment.

-Given the complexity of e-Learning and training projects, Commit Global uses only professional linguists, subtitlers and engineers to fully meet our clients’ most challenging e-Learning localization needs.
+Given the complexity of e-Learning and training translations, Commit Global uses only professional linguists, subtitlers and engineers to fully meet our clients’ most challenging e-Learning translation needs.
 Our resources are carefully selected, are native to the target language and have substantial experience in e-Learning localization.
 Also, if your project requires voice-over services, then we offer professional voice talents in more than 50 languages.
 We will find and suggest the most suitable voices to guarantee your video project will be a success and your audience engaged.